japanese drama poster

 This is a mindset that comes after the recuperation from World War II.
 Companies promoted a family (kazoku) inside the company and outside.
 For that goal, they paid and arranged for housing , home appliances, and even marriage interviews with a matchmaker.

-However, the 90s crisis Brought these into decline.
+However, the 90’s crisis brought these into decline.
 People lost housing because they were fired.
 Between 1990 and 2000, it’s called the Lost Decade.
-Most Salarymen had to adapt to the circumstances, and the ones that couldn’t adapt, in a act of desperation, committed suicide.
+Most Salarymen had to adapt to the circumstances.
+Sadly, some couldn’t adapt.
+In an act of desperation, they committed suicide.

 Today, the ones raised in a family with the old mindset stay very stuck on what is the norm.
-The ones raised in a family that adapts receive the new and try to transmit the need for a change to the rest of the Japanese society or even take the Japanese society to the world.
+The ones raised in a family that adapts embrace new ideas.
+They try to convey the need for change to the rest of Japanese society.
+Some even introduce Japanese society to the world.

-In these dramas, oh my BOSS love not included, the old mindset is represented by the youngest and from a low class background , Nami.
-And the adapted mindset is represented by the female boss that comes from a high class family Reiko.
-Reiko’s career path against her family , due to her father not wanting her as head of the company, is affordable.
-She did struggle economically with anything in her life including going to live in Paris.
+In these dramas, oh my BOSS love not included, the old mindset is represented by the youngest character, named Nami.
+She comes from a low-class background.
+And the adapted mindset is represented by the female boss who comes from a high-class family Reiko.
+Reiko’s career path against her family, due to her father not wanting her as head of the company, is affordable.
+She did struggle economically with anything in her life, including going to live in Paris.
 While Nami had to save up just to afford to move across the country.

 One of the biggest mindsets that changed recently was the Age of Consent Law.
-Previously it was 13 years old and was one of the lowest in the world,today, it is 16 years old .
-One of the biggest consequences of these changes is the dramatic increase of Sexual harassment case, such as the 22 people claimed experienced sexual assault or harassment by a film director or producer, on March 13th.
+Previously, it was 13 years old and was one of the lowest in the world.
+Today, it is 16 years old.
+One major consequence of these changes is the dramatic increase in sexual harassment cases.
+For example, 22 people claimed they experienced sexual assault or harassment by a film director or producer on March 13th.